dappcenter/relayer-proto/README.md

 After nvm is installed, use `nvm use` to switch to the current node version for this project.

+Additionally, we use MongoDB as our data store.
+You will need to run `brew install mongodb` and then run the db initialzer script using `npm run db-init`

-Install dependencies w/ `npm i` and then run tests with `npm run build`
+Install dependencies w/ `npm i` and then build the project with `npm run build`.
+The former command will initialize the protocol buffers for LND and Relayer as well as run tests against the project to make sure everything is setup properly

 ### Terminology